Tools4everBV/HelloID-Conn-SA-Sync-EntraID-Groupmemberships-To-SelfService-Productassignments/README.md

   - [HelloID Docs](#helloid-docs)

 ## Requirements
-The requirements to run this connector, such as, an App Registration, to be run on-premises, run with concurrent sessions set to a max. of 1, etc.
-An example is given below:

 - Make sure you have Windows PowerShell 5.1 installed on the server where the HelloID agent and Service Automation agent are running.
 - **App ID & App Secret** for the app registration with permissions to the Microsoft Graph API.
 - Make sure the sychronization is configured to meet your requirements.